 PHS also introduced CoMadres, a major place-based initiative in high-risk and mostly immigrant neighborhoods in Queens to help improve maternal infant health.
 PHS, which has long enrolled New Yorkers in health insurance, became a Navigator agency for the Affordable Care Act.
 Through this program, our navigators enroll New Yorkers in all five boroughs, and Nassau and Suffolk Counties in Long Island.

 On the research front, PHS launched a series of research-based video-interactive projects.
 HIV Is Still A Big Deal video series encourages and motivates gay men to make safer choices in their sex lives.
 The series was developed in response to the continuing HIV epidemic among gay men.
 It features relatable characters in compelling stories who deal with dating, sex, HIV testing, disclosure of HIV status, and the use of PrEP.
-PHS also developed a touch-screen contraceptive counseling module, which asks a series of questions about a patient’s history and needs, and then identifies the most effective forms of birth control for her to discuss with a medical professional.
+PHS also developed WhichMethod.org, a contraceptive decision-making tool which asks a series of questions about a patient’s history and needs, and then identifies the most effective forms of birth control for her to discuss with a medical professional.
 A randomized control trial shows that patients make more effective birth control choices after viewing the module.

 Today: Thought Leadership, Champion of Public Health, and Excellent Partner